NCBI-Hackathons/chervil/README.md

     + Supply SRA accession numbers for expression dataset of healthy and infection of interest samples
     + Supply database of HERV sequences of interest
 * Generate HERV1 count dataframe
-* Apply machine learning to identify HERV expression patterns specific to viral infection using [TPOT](https://github.com/EpistasisLab/tpot).
+* Using [TPOT](https://github.com/EpistasisLab/tpot), apply machine learning to identify HERV expression patterns specific to viral infection.

 ## How to use CHERVIL